qiskit-community/qiskit-aqt-provider/docs/index.rst

    quasi_dist = result.quasi_dists[0]
    print(quasi_dist)

-For more details see the :ref:`user guide <user-guide>`, a selection of `examples <https://github.com/qiskit-community/qiskit-aqt-provider/tree/master/examples>`_, or the API reference.
+For more details see the :ref:`user guide <user-guide>`, a selection of `examples <https://github.com/qiskit-community/qiskit-aqt-provider/tree/master/examples>`_, or the reference documentation.

 .. toctree::
   :maxdepth: 1